vikassharma83021/Xamarin-CrossDownloadManager/README.md

     }
 ```

+As of iOS 9, your URL MUST be secured or you have to add the domain to the list of exceptions.
+See [https://developer.apple.com/library/ios/releasenotes/General/WhatsNewIniOS/Articles/iOS9.html#//apple_ref/doc/uid/TP40016198-SW14](https://developer.apple.com/library/ios/releasenotes/General/WhatsNewIniOS/Articles/iOS9.html#//apple_ref/doc/uid/TP40016198-SW14)
 ### Android

 Depending on the location you want the file to be saved, you may have to ask for the permission `WRITE_EXTERNAL_STORAGE`: